jk-85/doorbell_clientserver/README.md

 - Added a file that will be created after the first pressed doorbell that's called _doorbell_history.txt_.
 There you can find the exact date and time the doorbell was pressed.
 Be aware that your date and time on your machine has to be accurate to get proper results.
 - Added the option -fakebell 1 (the 1 is new) to hit a fake bell every second.

-If you have a question, you can e-mail me at compilur [AT] arcor [point] de
+If you have a question, you can e-mail me at tour2002 [AT] arcor [point] de